European Democrats: 1999–2009

 Cameron initially intended to form the new group in 2006, though this aspiration had to be cancelled due to their main prospective partners, the ODS and PiS, being unable or unwilling to break away from their then-groupings; the new grouping was put on hiatus until the 2009 European elections.
 By then, new factors—including the collapse of the UEN group—made conditions for forming a new political grouping much more favourable.
-On 22 June 2009, the founder members of the European Conservatives and Reformists (ECR) group, all signatories of the Prague Declaration announced that they were to leave the EPP-ED, and in virtue of that fact, the European Democrats movement.
+On 22 June 2009, the founder members of the European Conservatives and Reformists Group (ECR Group), all signatories of the Prague Declaration announced that they were to leave the EPP-ED, and in virtue of that fact, the European Democrats movement.
 This announcement ended the 30-year existence of the European Democrats in the European Parliament.

-Former member parties
+Members

 The following political parties were associated with the European Democrats at some point:

 European Democrats in PACE (Parliamentary Assembly of the Council of Europe)

 The European Democrat Group in the Parliamentary Assembly of the Council of Europe was founded as the Group of Independent Representatives in 1970 by British and Scandinavian members of PACE, having about 35–40 members from the UK, Ireland, Norway, Denmark, Turkey, Sweden and Switzerland.
 It adopted the European Democrats Group name in September 1980, later becoming the European Conservatives Group in 2014.